OrigChrisScott/Hangman-Game/README.md

 # Hangman-Game
-Themed Hangman Game for RATM Fans
+Themed Game of Hangman for RATM Fans